bitlog/network/README.md

 A collection of simple scripts intended for daily usage

+1. [check-ip.sh](check-ip.sh) *Get IPv4 addresses on system*
+   * Show all network interfaces except loopback
+   * Determine if interface has IP or not
+   * Optimized output for usage in Tmux, screen, scripts etc
 1. [grep-ip.sh](grep-ip.sh) *Find IPv4 addresses in files*
    * Search for valid IPv4 addresses
    * Remove unnecessary zeroes in IPv4 addresses